-ture weakens the incentives associated with the market for corporate control, it helps to mitigate the problem of underinvestment resulting from the non-contractibility of a firm's investment policy.
-For example, a scale-expanding investment project generally requires sizable issue of new shares.
-If a manager is forced to issue voting shares, then these newly issued votes dilute a manager's proportional vote power and severely impede his ability to resist future takeover attempts.
-Thus, a rational manager owning voting shares and extracting private benefits has an incentive to reject such scale-expanding investments.
-Wruck (1989) finds average management-controlled holdings fall by 1.5% around the time of a typical private equity sale, while public offers are likely to dilute manager voting rights much more, given the typical larger size of SEOs.
+We argue for a more nuanced view of the role of dual-class shares: Although a dual-class structure weakens the incentives associated with the market for corporate control, at the same time it helps to mitigate the underinvestment problem resulting from the non-contractibility of a firms investment policy.
+For example, a scale-expanding investment project generally requires a sizable issue of new shares as part of its overall financing of the project.
+If a manager is forced to issue voting shares, then these newly issued votes dilute a manager's proportional voting power and severely impede his ability to resist future takeover attempts.
+Thus, a rational manager owning voting shares and extracting private benefits of control has an incentive to reject many profitable scale-expanding investments.
+Wruck (1989) finds average management-controlled holdings fall by 1.5% around the time of a typical private equity sale, while public offers are likely to dilute manager voting rights much more, given SEOs typically larger size.
 On the other hand, newly issued non-voting shares do not affect the manager's control rights and thus, do not discourage value maximizing investments.3

-However, an incumbent, who has the option to use non-voting shares, will not necessarily use non-voting shares to fund all new investments.
-This is because issuance of non-voting shares also comes at a cost: Non-voting shares dilute the cash flow rights of all existing shareholders, including the incumbent, as more non-voting shares relative to voting shares must be issued to raise same level of investible funds.
-For example, Faccio and Masulis (2005) find incentives to use non-voting shares to fund an acquisition are strongest when the target firm's ownership is concentrated and a bidder's controlling shareholder has an intermediate level of voting power - a range where he is most vulnerable to a loss of control under a stock-financed acquisition.
+We show that an incumbent manager, who has the option to use non-voting shares, will not automatically use non-voting shares to fund all new investments.
+This is because issuance of non-voting shares comes at a cost: Non-voting shares dilute the cash flow rights of all existing shareholders, including the incumbent manager, as more non-voting shares relative to voting shares must be issued to raise the same amount of project funding.
+For example, Faccio and Masulis (2005) find incentives to use non-voting shares to fund an acquisition, which tend to be large investments, are strongest when the target firm's ownership is concentrated and a bidder's controlling shareholder has an intermediate level of voting power - a range where he is most vulnerable to a loss of control under a stock-financed acquisition.

 Similarly, an incumbent who has no option but to use voting shares to fund new investments will not necessarily underinvest.
-This is because as a shareholder he bears part of the cash flow loss if he forgoes positive NPV projects and this cash flow loss may outweigh his control-related benefits from underinvestment.
-Thus, an incumbent manager faces a clear trade-off when choosing what type of security to issue to fund new investment projects: dilution of the manager's control
+Because the manager is also a shareholder, he bears part of the cash flow loss from the firm forgoing positive NPV projects.
+Thus, it is possible for this cash flow loss